f5devcentral/f5-agility-labs-ddos/docs/class1/module1/lab3.rst

 There are now log entries showing dropped packets.

-- The DoS Source is Volumetric, Aggregated across all SrcIP's, Device-Wide attack, metric:PPS,
+- The DoS Source is **Volumetric, Aggregated across all SrcIP's, Device-Wide attack, metric:PPS**.

 - The type is **ICMPv4 flood**.

 - The action is **Drop**.

-- On the Jumpbox Attacker shell slowly type **Ctrl + C** several times until back at the **/scripts** prompt.
+- On the Jumpbox Attacker shell slowly type **Ctrl + C** several times until back at the ``scripts`` prompt.

 Reset the Device-Level ICMPv4 Flood Settings
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~